 The purpose of monitoring groundwater is to observe and evaluate changes in the groundwater quality over time and to establish, as accurately as possible, the baseline quality of the groundwater occurring naturally in the aquifers.
 The SRS groundwater monitoring program includes two primary components: groundwater contaminant source monitoring and groundwater surveillance monitoring.
-SRS evaluates groundwater-monitoring data frequently to identify whether new groundwater contamination exists or if it needs to modify current monitoring programs.
+SRS evaluates groundwater-monitoring data frequently to identify whether new groundwater contamination exists or if should modify the current monitoring program.